BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/sheets-to-export.md

 - `All sheets` exports every sheet in the drawing.
 - `Sheets matching name` exports only sheets that match [Sheet Name Pattern](sheet-name-pattern.md).

+> [!NOTE]
+> `Sheets matching name` is applied only to drawings with two or more sheets.
+A drawing with one sheet always exports its only sheet; PDMPublisher does not evaluate the sheet-name pattern for that file.

 Use `Sheets matching name` when drawings contain manufacturing, reference, or internal sheets that should not be exported.